-Official: Airstrikes in south Afghanistan hit clinic, school
+Afghan official: Much of Kunduz city controlled by Taliban

+If Kunduz falls, it would be a significant gain for the Taliban and a test of their ability to take and retain territory.
+It is one of the country’s larger cities with a population of more than 340,000.

+A Taliban surge has intensified as U.S. and NATO troops wrap up their withdrawal from the country.
+With Taliban attacks increasing, Afghan security forces and government troops have retaliated with airstrikes aided by the United States.
+The fighting has raised growing concerns about civilian casualties.

-KABUL, Afghanistan (AP) — Airstrikes damaged a health clinic and high school in the capital of southern Afghanistan’s Helmand province, a provincial council member said Sunday.
-In northern Kunduz province, Taliban fighters made additional gains.
+Meanwhile, airstrikes damaged a health clinic and high school in the capital of southern Afghanistan’s Helmand province, a provincial council member said Sunday.

 A Defense Ministry statement confirmed that airstrikes were carried out in parts of the city of Lashkar Gah.
 It said forces targeted Taliban positions, killing 54 fighters and wounding 23 others.
 It made no mention of a clinic or school being bombed.